mfurrer/RPG-Interactive-Map/README.md

 images can be JPEG, GIF or PNG.
 They are loaded in alphabetical order, this means that namming them with 0xxxx, 1yyyy will help (see usage).

-GIF,PNG is recommended to players image if you want transperency support.
+GIF,PNG is recommended for players image if you want transparency support.

 ### Usage
-   * 1,2,3 keys switch between the maps (1 in the first in alphabetical oder, 2 the second, etc..)
+   * 1,2,3 keys switch between the maps (1 in the first in alphabetical order, 2 the second, etc..)
    * G toggle between group and players icon, group icon is the first file in alphabetical order, go better name this file _group.gif)
    * ESC to quit